-So you’re ready to go to medical school?
+So you’re planning on going into the medical field?
 Good timing!
 In fact, there’s never been a better time to be in the medical field.
 People are living longer and needing longer care.
 Advancements in technology create new specialties and treatment options.
 Medical practices are becoming more complex, requiring more administrative help—and that’s just the beginning.

-To help you figure out where you best fit into the medical mix, we put together experts’ predictions for the fastest growing healthcare jobs and highest paying specialties that prospective medical students might consider.
+To help you figure out where you best fit into the medical mix, we put together experts’ predictions for the fastest growing healthcare jobs and highest paying physician specialties.

 [ RELATED: Browse MCAT Class and Test Options by State ]